-- Any student who is unable to discuss the patient diagnosis, medications or treatments and is unprepared with written notes (worksheet provided) will be asked to leave the clinical unit and complete the assigned clinical paper work. - The student will be marked with an unexcused absence from clinical for the time that is missed while completing clinical paper work; these missed hours will also require a clinical makeup. - The student will return to the unit and notify the instructor that he/she has completed the assignment. - The instructor will verify that the paperwork has been completed and will mark the student back in attendance, and the student may begin patient care. - Students that fail to turn in required clinical paperwork will earn a maximum daily grade of 25% for their attendance
+- Any student who is unable to discuss the patient diagnosis, medications or treatments and is unprepared with written notes (worksheet provided) will be asked to leave the clinical unit and complete the assigned clinical paper work. - The student will be marked with an unexcused absence from clinical for the time that is missed while completing clinical paper work; these missed hours will also require a clinical makeup at the student's expense. - The student will return to the unit and notify the instructor that he/she has completed the assignment. - The instructor will verify the student's preparedness and will mark the student back in attendance, and the student may then begin patient care. - Students that fail to turn in required clinical paperwork by the due date will earn a maximum daily grade of 25% for their attendance